quiltedhills/htfc3-kubejs_patches/README.md

 • Changed the millstone recipe to require placing raw stone on a gearbox and not the other way around
 • Tweaked the strawberry ice cream recipe to not use chocolate
 • Removed drying mat recipe and made solar dryers cheaper.
 (Drying mats = lag heavy, solar = not)
-• Made PNC crude oil processable in the distillation tower, as opposed to it being completely useless
+• Made PNC crude oil usable in all recipes that only accepted IE crude oil
 • Itemfilters's filter items are now hidden in JEI
 • Made burlap cloth more costly when made from industrial hemp directly
 • Removed coral powder to mortar recipe as coral powder now has a better use as a filter